wisdomjack/binder-design/README.md

 > **Note:** There is an important trade-off.
 Too little bias increases false negatives, while too much bias inflates false positives.
 The Institute for Protein Design demonstrated that initializing with an encoding of the binder–target complex achieves a balanced bias, recovering more accurate complexes without overfitting.

-This container makes the **Initial Guess** method fully deployable on **Singularity-based HPC systems** or via **Docker**, enabling reproducible large-scale complex prediction and binder prioritization.
+This container makes the **Initial Guess** method fully deployable on **Singularity-based HPC systems** enabling reproducible large-scale complex prediction and binder prioritization.

 ### Features